Mo-hit99/StackVault/cli/README.md

 # Gexra CLI

-A modern version control system with CLI and web interface.
+A modern version control system with CLI.
 Built for the cloud.

 ## Main Features